infumap/infumap/tools/pdf_to_md/README.md

 - accepts multipart file uploads at `POST /convert`
 - returns markdown and Marker metadata as JSON
-- also supports `POST /convert-path` for files already present on the machine running the service
 - loads Marker models once when the service starts
+- uses a fixed extraction policy chosen by the tool

 ## Start The Service